datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 test_function("grepl")

 # second instruction
 test_output_contains("indian <- subset(rub, is_indian == TRUE)", incorrect_msg = "We know there are other ways to do this too, but subset can be quick and straight forward.
-If you are having trouble typle ?subset in the console for more information.") test_function("subset")
+If you are having trouble type ?subset in the console for more information.") test_function("subset")

 # General